-4.3 Policy options and discussion papers
+4.4 Policy options and discussion papers

-Toi Moana policy staff are starting to develop policy options papers and discussion documents to discuss with co-governance forums, iwi, community groups and stakeholders in 2019.
-This requires consideration of all technical, policy and engagement information.
-The first is likely to be for groundwater management in the Rangitāiki WMA, and others will follow as the technical information is finalised.
-For the Kaituna-Pongakawa-Waitahanui WMA, investigation into appropriate water quality targets and methods is likely to be more complex than for Rangitāiki.
+Toi Moana policy staff are developing policy options papers and discussion documents to discuss with co-governance forums, iwi, community groups and stakeholders in 2019.
+This requires consideration of all technical, policy and engagement information received to date.